theblcl/Minimal-Phone-Guide/docs/hardware.md

 ### Stop screen from waking for every notification
 This is a personal preference, but a tip from user j4sb3rg on discord

-1.Settings-notifications-notifications wake screen
+1. Settings-notifications-notifications wake screen

-2.lock screen-wake screen for notifications
+2. lock screen-wake screen for notifications

 ## Keyboard
 ### General Issues
-If you are having issues with the keyboard, check to make sure you are using the Minimal Keybaord
+If you are having issues with the keyboard, check to make sure you are using the Minimal Keyboard

 Go to Settings

-Select On-Screen Keyboard
+1. Select On-Screen Keyboard

-Turn off Gboard
+2. Turn off Gboard

-Minor Keyboard Issue & Fix Incoming

 We're aware of one more slight issue with the keyboard: